salmaaliia/My-Shell/README.md

 # MyShell

 **MyShell** is a custom Unix-like shell implemented in C that provides a set of built-in commands and supports the execution of external commands.
 It includes several built-in commands for common file operations and environment manipulations, as well as the ability to handle standard bash commands.
-The shell supports
+The shell supports IO redirection and Piping.

 ## Features